 It also influenced the style of modern Japanese houses.
 Notable features unique at the time include a built-in desk (shoin), staggered shelving, a tokonoma (recessed display space), and painted sliding screens.
 All of these features are still typically found in traditional Japanese homes.
 It is said that this is the first example of a 4.5 tatami mat tea room, which became the fundamental size for a tea ceremony.

 Yoshimasa's time as shogun was marked by strife and war, particularly the Onin War of 1467-77.
 He wasn't a capable ruler and wanted to relax in retirement.
 He was a great patron of the arts and brought painters and poets into his home.

-This temple is a tourist favorite, so it's best seen in the off-season or just after opening and just before closing.
+This classic Japanese temple is one of the most popular places to visit in Kyoto, so it's best seen in the off-season or just after opening and just before closing.
 A trail behind the garden offers an escape from the crowds, leading up a hill to a great view of the temple and the surrounding city.

-While a visit to Ginkaku-ji can be completed in an hour, the surrounding area is a destination in itself filled with famous sites.
-These include many temples and shrines, including Chion-in Temple , Nanzen-ji Temple, and Heian Jingu Shrine .
-It is also very close to the Philosopher's Walk, a path that meanders along a stream, with trees and shrubs that inspire contemplation.
+While a visit to Ginkakuji can be completed in an hour, the surrounding area is a destination in itself filled with famous sites.
+These include many temples and shrines, including Chion-in Temple , Nanzenji Temple, and Heian Jingu Shrine .
+It is also very close to the Philosopher's Path , a path that meanders along a stream, with trees and shrubs that inspire contemplation.

 The Kyoto Zoo, Kyoto Municipal Museum of Art, National Museum of Modern Art, and other facilities dedicated to the art and culture of Kyoto and Japan also make this district a great place to visit.